-Passing the Second Suture
+Passing the second suture

-In a similar fashion to passing the first suture, the FIRSTPASS° ST Suture Passer passing device is utilized to pass the suture through the substance of the posterior horn of the meniscus, in an anterior position compared to the previous suture.
-This suture is then pulled out anteriorly.
-After verification that there are no soft tissue bridges through the arthroscopic portal, a monofilament loop is passed up the second sheath (Figure 13).
+In a similar fashion to passing the first suture, the FIRSTPASS6 MINI Suture Passer passing device is utilised to pass the suture through the substance of the posterior horn of the meniscus, in an anterior position compared to the previous suture.
+This suture is then passed out anteriorly through the cannula.
+After verification that there are no soft tissue bridges through the arthroscopic portal, a monofilament loop is passed up the second sheath (Figure 16).
 The loop is then pulled out the passing cannula and the metal sheath in the tibia is removed with pliers.
 The second suture can then be shuttled down the tibia.
 One should probe the sutures and ensure that they are circumferentially around the desired location of the meniscus root tear.
 The meniscus can then be probed and the knee can be flexed and extended to verify that the meniscus tissue has been sufficiently released and not tethered to posterior scar tissue, such that an early range of motion protocol can be performed.